 Release forms, names and composition

-Currently Ferrum Lek is available in the following dosage forms:
+Currently, Ferrum Lek is available in the following dosage forms:

-• Oral syrup (glass bottles 100 ml);
+• Syrup for oral administration (glass bottles 100 ml);

-• Chewable tablets (packs of 30 and 50);
+• Chewable tablets (packs of 30 and 50 pieces);

 • Tablets – 100 mg;